 She looked miserable, like a kicked cat.
 Softly, she said, “I’m sorry, Ben.”

 “Hey, it’s no problem,” Ben assured her.
 He meant it.
 Quietly, he excused himself, wanting to give them some privacy to continue their conversation.
 He headed over to the next bunkhouse, and from the shadows Derry appeared, sniffing and yipping at his heels.
-Ben ushered her inside the building, happy for the company.
+Ben ushered her inside the building, happy to have the company.

 The room was like an ice box.
 He searched for matches to start a fire in the cast-iron stove but realized that there was no kindling anyway and so decided to just leave his coat on.
 The small bathroom had no soap to be found.
 Ben relieved himself in the toilet and had to content himself with running his hands under freezing cold water, followed by wiping the dampness on his jeans, because there was also no towel to be found.

 From inside his carry-on bag, his mobile phone chirped with messages.
 Funny how, when caught up in so many other things, he hadn’t missed the appendage in his pocket.
 He wondered if Melissa had had enough willpower to refrain from calling him again.
-Decided it probably wasn’t appropriate to continue ignoring her, and so he plucked the Blackberry from inside his clothes.
+Decided it probably wasn’t right to continue ignoring her, so he plucked the Blackberry from inside his clothes.
 There were several missed calls, including one from his mother, but Melissa was not among them.
 He had to admit that her restraint was commendable.
 He pressed the button for her number, and it rang a few times before she answered.
 “Hi, sunshine, thought maybe you’d forgotten about me.”

 “Ah Mel, I could never forget about you.”